MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Establish a consistent reliability and security baseline for AKS cluster and [pod](/azure/aks/use-pod-security-on-azure-policy) configurations using [Azure Policy](/azure/governance/policy/overview).

-- Use the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to control pod functions, such as root privileges, and disallow pods which don't conform to policy.
+- Use the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to control pod functions, such as root privileges, and disallow pods that don't conform to policy.

 > [!NOTE]
 >